NateWr/food-and-drink-menu/lib/simple-admin-pages/README.md

 - Select dropdown with custom options
 - Select dropdown of any post type
 - Select dropdown of any taxonomy type
+- HTML Content (for instructions, links or other inert text)

 ## Controls Supported for Special Use Cases